ݮƵ Wellness Mini-Grant Program

 Investing in bold, student-centered ideas that promote sustainable well-being across our campuses.

-The University of Tennessee System has awarded $50,000 in mini grants to support 10 projects focused on improving student well-being and strengthening student success across all ݮƵ campuses.
-Each selected project demonstrates collaboration, measurable impact and alignment with the eight dimensions of wellness defined by .
+The University of Tennessee System awards approximately $50,000 in mini grants each year to support projects focused on improving student well-being and strengthening student success across all ݮƵ campuses and institutes.
+Each selected project demonstrates collaboration, measurable impact and alignment with the eight dimensions of wellness defined by SAMHSA.

 2025 Mini Grant Recipients